 Amsterdam is regarded as a global leader in green urbanism.
-The city is well known for its alternative transportation model that focus on biking and light rail.
-But it also on the forefront of many other endeavors, such as green building, a comprehensive park and green space network, water management, and an energy system that is transitioning away from fossil fuel.
+The city is well known for its alternative transportation system that focuses on biking and light rail.
+But it is also on the forefront of many other endeavors, such as green building, a comprehensive park and greenspace network, water management, and an energy system transitioning away from fossil fuel.

 Are you interested?

-The course is planned to be offered again in May 2019.
-It is open to all students in the University of Pittsburgh system.
-If you’re interested, contact me at firstname.lastname@example.org.
+This is a University of Pittsburgh study abroad course called Sustainable Cities (divided into two 3-credit segments called Sustainable Cities 1 and 2).
+I offer the course in a two-year rotation.
+The upcoming course is planned for May 2019.
+This link has more information about registering for the course: http://www.abroad.pitt.edu/amsterdam.
+The application deadline is January 20, 2019.
+The course is open to all students in the University of Pittsburgh system.
+If you’re interested, you can also contact me at firstname.lastname@example.org.
 If you’re interested in study abroad in general, check out Pitt-Johnstown Study Abroad or Pitt Study Abroad.

-One element of the course was for each student to write a research paper on a topic related to Amsterdam as a sustainable city.
-To showcase the research that the 2017 students did, below are short abstracts and a link to the full papers.
+I previously taught the course in May 2017.
+One element of the course is for each student to write a research paper on a topic related to Amsterdam as a sustainable city.
+To showcase the research that the 2017 students did, below are short abstracts and links to the full papers.
 After an introduction to Amsterdam, chapters 2-4 deals with transportation issues in Amsterdam.
 Chapters 5-6 explore water management, while chapters 7-10 address environmental policies in Amsterdam and the Netherlands.
-The remaining papers (chapters 11-14) deal with a variety of sustainability topics.
+The remaining papers (chapters 11-14) deal with a variety of other sustainability topics.